Jekberg/CS3910-Coursework/README.md

 is Debug which may run a bit slow, but this can be changed right next to the "Run" button.

-If the project is being built on Linux (Or maybe Mac), the run the command "cmake -S. -B./build -DCMAKE_BUILD_TYPE=Release", thios will generate a release build system.
-Then run "cmake --build build" to build the two solutions (There shouldn't be any errors).
-The executables should be placed in the "./build/bin" directory.
+If the project is being built on Linux (Or maybe Mac), the run the command`cmake -S. -B./build -DCMAKE_BUILD_TYPE=Release`, this will generate a release build system.
+Then run `cmake --build build` to build the two solutions (There shouldn't be any errors).
+The executables should be placed in the `./build/bin` directory.
 The linux/mac solutions may require the TBB library, but this may ship as part of the platform?

 ## How to run